 Someone's waste, our raw material – renewable fuels from waste

-In the first half year of 2021 waste and residues accounted for 92% of our use of renewable raw materials usage globally.
-We also have the capability of producing renewable diesel and renewable jet fuel from 100% waste and residue raw materials.
+Waste and residues account for over 90% of our annual renewable raw material inputs globally.
+We also have the capability of producing renewable diesel and sustainable aviation fuel from 100% waste and residue raw materials.
 We continuously investigate opportunities to utilize even lower-quality waste and residues.

 We use approximately ten different renewable raw materials each year to produce renewable products, such as renewable transportation and aviation fuels, as well as feedstock for the production of renewable polymers and chemicals.

 Material efficiency in conventional oil refining

 Oil refining is highly efficient in terms of material consumption, as a large part of the raw materials used can be recovered.
 Crude oil can be utilized in many ways, and only a small fraction ends up as waste.
 The final product that does not meet the quality requirements can be returned to the refining process.

 We aim to become a leader in low-carbon refining, and are exploring ways to utilize liquefied plastic waste to replace crude oil in the production of fuels, chemicals, and new plastics.

 We aim to save materials and protect the environment.
 All of our refineries are located in industrial areas, which offers opportunities for leveraging synergies with neighboring plants.
 For example, at our Porvoo refinery we recover sulfur from raw materials for oil refining.
 The sulfur is processed into elemental sulfur, which is used as a product as such.
 In addition, the Porvoo refinery generates annually around 10,000 tons of used wash lye, which is used by the pulp industry.